mbtissot/recursive-determinant-calculator/README.md

 # Recursive Determinant Calculator

-This code finds the determinant of square matrices by reducing the size of the matrix from $N\times N$ to $(N-1)\times (N-1)$, until the final matrix is $2\times 2$.
+This code finds the determinant of square matrices by reducing the size of the matrix from NxN to (N-1)x(N-1), until the final matrix is 2x2.
 (Using recursion is inefficient and slow for actually computing determinants, use some online tool instead.
 I wrote it just for the fun of doing it recursively)

 My favorite algorithm for finding the determinant of matrices, is using [Laplace Expansion](https://en.wikipedia.org/wiki/Laplace_expansion).
 For matrices bigger than $3\times 3$, it is very boring to do, but usually doesn't need as much brainpower as other methods.